Tell me, what is it you plan to do

 At United, we offer many ways to take that journey – through Sunday morning forums, retreats, study series, service and education trips, and study groups.
 We invite you to join in these opportunities to learn more about the Christian faith, God’s call in your life, and the community and world around us.

-ADULT EDUCATION IN OCTOBER/NOVEMBER
+ADULT EDUCATION IN DECEMBER

 Adult Forums – 9:45 Sunday Mornings